 - The NB transponder is a bent-pipe transponder and non-inverting.

 - Uplink polarisation is RHCP (right-hand circular polarisation).

 - Downlink polarisation for the NB transponder is V (vertical linear polarisation).

 - Full-Duplex operation is mandatory (you must be able to monitor your own downlink while transmitting!)

-- The beacons are modulated in 400 bit/s BPSK (similar to the P3-satellites) or in CW.
+- The Upper Beacon is modulated in 400 bit/s BPSK (similar to the P3-satellites).